 Step 3: Rehydrate the toasted peppers in hot water for 20 minutes.
 This step takes 20 minutes, but it’s all hands-off time for you.
 Simply add the toasted peppers to hot water and cover.
 In 20 minutes, the peppers will have swelled and rehydrated.
 I do this in a deep pot with a lid, but a large bowl with a plate placed on top to stop steam from escaping works just as well.

-Inspired by authentic enchilada sauce, our recipe combines dried chilies, garlic, onion, and spices to make a rich, flavorful sauce that’s perfect for enchiladas.
-Many dried chilies will work in this sauce.
+Inspired by authentic enchilada sauce, our recipe combines dried chilies, garlic, onion, and spices to make a rich, flavorful sauce perfect for enchiladas.
+Many dried chilies will work in this homemade enchilada sauce.
 We love the combination of guajillo and ancho chilies.
 Guajillo chilies have a natural smokiness and are moderately hot, while ancho chilies are mild and have a fruity, chocolate-like aroma.
 When combined, the enchilada sauce tastes rich and savory with just a hint of spice.
-For a spicier sauce, add one or two hotter chilies like New Mexico or Cascabel.
-You can also make the sauce spicier by adding a pinch or more of cayenne pepper.
+Add one or two hotter chilies like New Mexico or Cascabel for a spicier sauce.
+You can also make the sauce spicier by adding a pinch of cayenne pepper.

 You Will Need